-The family business is relocating to the Gold Coast in a bid to change the business model to one that distributes through wholesale and online channels only, due to the changing nature of the retail landscape.
+The business is relocating to the Gold Coast in a bid to change the business model to one that distributes through wholesale and online channels , due to the changing nature of retail .

 With online shopping growing every year, Wing products will still be readily available online and through selected stockists.

 The Wing family have been manufacturing wetsuits for three generations, and have supplied the Sutherland Shire with wetsuits, waterski and wakeboard products since 1989, while producing National and World champions in these sports.